mghasemi/pyProximation/doc/collocation.rst

 	EQ = Eq(diff(y, x) + 2*y +5*integrate(y, x), 1)
 	# initiate collocation object with x as variable and y as function
 	C = Collocation([x], [y])
-	# link the orthogonal system to the collocation object
+	# link the orthogonal system to the collocation object and the unknown function `y`
-	C.SetOrthSys(S)
+	C.SetOrthSys(S, y)
 	# link the equation to the collocation object
 	C.Equation([EQ])
 	# initial and boundary conditions